couchdeveloper/RXPromise/README.md

 ## Chaining

-The awesome feature of this `then` property is that it is a block which itself returns a promise.
+The awesome feature of this `thenOn` and `then` property is that it is a block which itself returns a promise.
 That way, it becomes possible to _chain_ several asynchronous tasks together, like in words, it performs this:

 "Start task A. If finished successful, start task B. If finished successful start task C. If finished successful start task D. If finished successful return result, else return error.",